 Always the engineer, Don was strategic with his career reinvention.
 It needed to make economic sense.
 A new job had to be flexible and remote so he could take it anywhere in the world.
 It also needed to be challenging enough to keep things interesting.
 He thought medical transcription could be the ticket.
 “I like to have my mind stimulated and do research.
 Plus transcription has the flexibility we were looking for,” said Don.
 “It seemed like I would still be challenged in other ways that I wasn't challenged as an engineer.”

-He researched training schools online.
+He researched training providers online.
 “Career Step kept coming up,” said Don.
 “At first I was skeptical, but I looked at responses from people who have taken the course, checked the Better Business Bureau, and all the feedback was positive.”
-In 2013 he took the leap and enrolled in Career Step’s Medical Transcription and Editing course.
+In 2013 he took the leap and signed up for Career Step’s Medical Transcription and Editing course.

 What did Don think about Career Step’s program?
 “It’s an intense course, but rightly so,” said Don.
 “You’ve got to learn a little bit about physiology and pharmacology, and that keeps me stimulated mentally and doing something I enjoy.”